-- (3) If approved by the chairperson of the examination board, students may write their Master's thesis at an institution outside the university if this institution provides sufficient advice and assistance. - (4) Students are to be given the opportunity to suggest topics for their Master's thesis.
+- Persons with professional experience and experience in professional training. - (3) If approved by the chairperson of the examination board, students may write their Master's thesis at an institution outside the university if this institution provides sufficient advice and assistance. - (4) Students are to be given the opportunity to suggest topics for their Master's thesis.
 Upon request, the chairperson of the examination board is to ensure that a student is provided with a topic for the Master's thesis in time. - (5) A Master's thesis may also be written as a team project if students' individual contributions to be evaluated are clearly distinguishable and can be evaluated accordingly and if it complies with the requirements stated in subsection 1.
-In order to verify a student's contribution, his or her passages, page numbers or other objective criteria allowing for a clear distinction are to be identified. - (6) The Master's thesis may be written in English if endorsed by the Chairperson of the Examination Board and the main examiner.
+In order to verify a student's contribution, his or her passages, page numbers or other objective criteria allowing for a clear distinction are to be identified. - (6) In gerneal, the Master's thesis is to be written in English.
+However, if endorsed by the chairperson of the examination board and the main examiner, it may also be written in German.

-§ 27 Admission to the Master's thesis
+§ 26 Admission to the Master's thesis

-- (1) Students are admitted to the Master's thesis if they meet the admission requirements stated in § 17 (2 and 5) and have, pursuant to § 12, obtained a total of 90 credits in the examinations required as per § 12. - (2) The Master's thesis registration request is to be addressed to the chairperson of the examination board and to be submitted to the Office of Student and Examination Services.
+- (1) Students are admitted to the Master's thesis if they meet the admission requirements stated in § 17 (2 and 5) and have, pursuant to § 12, obtained a total of 96 credits in the examinations required as per § 12. - (2) The Master's thesis registration request is to be addressed to the chairperson of the examination board and to be submitted to the Office of Student and Examination Services.
 Requests can be submitted in writing or through an electronic system provided by TH Köln.
-The following documents are to be submitted at the time of registration, unless already submitted in the past:
+The following documents are to be submitted at the time of registration, unless already submitted in the past: - a) proof of having met the admission requirements stated in subsection 1 - b) a statement on previous attempts to write a Master's thesis or another final examination and on attempts to pass the Master's examination, - c) a statement on which examiner is willing and able to prepare the topic of the Master's thesis and to function as thesis advisor, and - d) the suggested topic of the Master's thesis. - (3) Students may revoke their registration for the Master's thesis in writing or through an electronic system provided by TH Köln up until the day the admission decision is announced without losing an attempt to write their thesis.

-- a) proof of having met the admission requirements stated in subsection 1 - b) a statement on previous attempts to write a Master's thesis or another final examination and on attempts to pass the Master's examination, - c) a statement on which examiner is willing and able to prepare the topic of the Master's thesis and to function as thesis advisor, and - d) usually the suggested topic of the Master's thesis. - (3) Students may revoke their registration for the Master's thesis in writing or through an electronic system provided by TH Köln up until the day the admission decision is announced without losing an attempt to write their thesis. - (4) The chairperson of the examination board decides on the admission to the Master's thesis.
+- (4) The chairperson of the examination board decides on the admission to the Master's thesis.
 In cases of doubt, the decision lies with the entire examination board.
 Admission is denied if - a) the student does not meet the requirements stated in subsection 1, or - b) the supporting documents are incomplete, or - c) within the jurisdiction of the German constitution, a final thesis written by the student has been evaluated as "insufficient" without option to repeat, or if the student has irreversibly failed (without option to repeat) one of the examinations stated in subsection 2 sentence 2 item b).